 Serban's answer: "Yes, we sold 14 cars, but the context is important.
 These cars were leased and we were in a situation where we no longer had the funds to pay the installments.
 The monthly installments for these cars amounted to about 50,000 lei, a considerable amount for a company already in financial difficulties.

-The decision to sell these assets was taken in order to reduce expenses and to raise the funds needed to pay off the banks that were pressuring us.
+The decision to sell these assets was taken in order to reduce expenses and to raise the necessary funds to pay off the banks that were pressuring us.
 It is important to note that we did not sell them "for a pittance".
 The total value of the sale was around 800,000 lei.

 These decisions were not easy, but they were necessary to try to keep the company afloat in the difficult conditions we faced.
 You have to understand that we were put in an extremely difficult situation, with pressure from all sides, and we tried to make the best decisions we could under the circumstances."